Insight

 The nuances matter here.
 If you’re exploring a referenced-based pricing model for your organization, an Alliant representative can help you uncover the hidden details you’ll need to be aware of.
 Alliant is here to support you.

-Disclaimer: Alliant Insurance Services does not provide legal or medical advice or legal or medical opinions.
-If a legal opinion is needed, please seek the services of your own legal advisor or ask Alliant Insurances Services for a referral.
+Alliant note and disclaimer: This document is designed to provide general information and guidance.
+Please note that prior to implementation your legal counsel should review all details or policy information.
+Alliant Insurance Services does not provide legal advice or legal opinions.
+If a legal opinion is needed, please seek the services of your own legal advisor or ask Alliant Insurance Services for a referral.
+This document is provided on an “as is” basis without any warranty of any kind.
 Alliant Insurance Services disclaims any liability for any loss or damage from reliance on this document.